 Knowing your pronation will help you to choose the proper shoe and avoid injury.
 There are four types of pronation: severe overpronation, mild overpronation, neutral, and supination (also known as underpronation).

-Not all running shoes are created equal, especially when it comes to different types of gaits.
+Not all running shoes are created equal, especially for different types of gaits.

 Motion-control shoes are known for their wide, straight shape across the bottom of the shoe.
 These are best for runners with flat feet or those who overpronate, as they prevent your foot from rolling too far inward while providing maximum support and control.